haamedarshad/XACML2mCRL2/README.md

 # XACML2mCRL2
-This repository contains the code related to a paper entitled XXXX.
+***This repository contains the source code and supplementary data related to a paper entitled Process Algebra Can Save Lives: Static Analysis of XACML Access Control Policies using mCRL2.***
 *********************************************
 *********************************************